-2.3 BNG ASSESSMENT OF HABITAT CREATON SITE BASELINE CONDITIONS
+2.3 BNG ASSESSMENT OF HABITAT CREATON SITE

+BASELINE CONDITIONS

 - 2.3.1.
 This Habitat Creation Site (see Figure 1) was overlaid with Natural England's Ancient Woodland Inventory dataset to identify presence of irreplaceable habitat.
-Statutory designated sites for nature conservation were identified by overlaying publicly available Open Source Natural England datasets with the boundary. - 2.3.2.
+Statutory designated sites for nature conservation were identified by overlaying publicly available Open-Source Natural England datasets with the boundary. - 2.3.2.
 The Habitat Creation Site occurs within and adjacent to the Site (i.e. the Proposed Scheme RLB). - 2.3.3.
-For those areas occurring within the Site, baseline conditions are derived from and considered by the On-site BNG assessment (BMBC-HW-APP-008 01). - 2.3.4.
+For those areas occurring within the Site, baseline conditions are derived from and considered by the on-site BNG assessment (BMBC-HW-APP-008_01). - 2.3.4.
 For those areas outside of the RLB, baseline conditions are based on a botanical survey including condition assessment conducted by WSP in June 2021 (WSP, 2021; see Appendix B).
-The distribution of habitats in these areas is displayed on Figure 2 in UKHab (UK Habitat Classification Working Group, 2020) typology.
+The distribution of habitats in these areas is displayed on Figure 2 in UKHab (UK Habitat Classification Working Group, 2020) typology. - 2.3.5.
+Additional sites where habitat compensation may be possible were also identified.
+These sites were subject to an initial feasibility assessment including review of freely available data and satellite imagery.